elifesciences/pattern-library/windows/README.md

 Tips and Tricks for Windows users
 ---------------------------------

-When using Windows to bypass the main errors, we recommend following the next :
+When using Windows to bypass the main errors, we recommend following the next:

-1. Before you cloned the repo, until you start running the commands from the [readme](/README.md), make sure that you configure git to use the correct line endings.
+1. Before you clone the repo, until you start running the commands from the [readme](/README.md), make sure that you configure git to use the correct line endings.

     * [Explanation](https://stackoverflow.com/a/71209401) / [More detailed](https://stackoverflow.com/q/10418975)
     * Easy fix : `git config --global core.autocrlf input`